Home Travel Tips Packing for Australia – The Ultimate Backpacking Checklist

 • Copies of Important Documents: Keep digital and physical copies of your passport, visa, insurance, and emergency contacts.

-Knives, scissors, sometimes lighters or any other weapon are also not allowed in the cabin.
+Sharp objects – Knives, scissors, razors, and sometimes lighters are not permitted in the cabin.

 FAQ – Packing for Australia